genai-impact/ecologits/docs/methodology/llm_inference.md

 15mm x 15mm chip: 225 mm²
 Which brings us to
 70,685 mm2 / 225 mm2 ​≈ 314 chips per wafer.
 Using the 176.4 liters per wafer divided by 314 chips per wafer, this brings us to 0.562 L/chip.
 According to this [article](https://massedcompute.com/faq-answers/?question=How%20many%20NVIDIA%20L40S%20GPUs%20can%20be%20installed%20in%20a%20single%20server?#:~:text=1U%20Servers%3A%20Typically%20support%201,for%20AI%20training%20and%20inference.), there are around 8 GPUs in a specialized inference server.
-So we assume that each server has 8 GPUs, and each GPU handles 16 requests in a batch.
-There is no definitive source on the batching, but this [article](https://www.databricks.com/blog/llm-inference-performance-engineering-best-practices?utm_source=chatgpt.com) indicates that 16 might be a common industry practice.
+We are still working on integrating batching size; right now the placeholder value is one.

 ## Assumptions and limitations